-At Quintel, we aim to help governments and organisations better understand how we will consume and produce energy in the future.
-Developers are responsible building and maintaining applications to provide this insight.
+At Quintel, we aim to accellerate the transition from fossil to sustainable energy by providing insight into the energy system of the future.
+Our developers are responsible for building and maintaining applications to provide this insight.

-Quintel's main project is the Energy Transition Model, made up of two parts: the ETModel frontend and ETEngine backend.
-We're committed to our work being as open and transparent as possible, and many of our projects are open-source.
+Quintel's main project is the Energy Transition Model (ETM), made up of two parts: the ETModel frontend and ETEngine backend.
+We're committed to our work being as open and transparent as possible, and most of our projects are open-source.

 Please send your resume and a short motivation letter to firstname.lastname@example.org.

 We help our clients answer questions like: "What does a climate neutral energy system for my area look like?".
 The ETM is used by governments, grid operators, consultants, NGO's, academics and others to research their options to bring down greenhouse gas emissions.
 Since the energy transition is a highly collaborative effort, the ETM is rapidly becoming a factual framework for discussions between various stakeholders in the energy transition.